Barbelot/Chimera/README.md

 This framework is a **work in progress**, things may change (a lot) or not alway work as expected.

-The 3D implementation is not functional for now, you can delete the 3D folder safely.
+The 3D implementation is not functional for now, you can delete the 3D folders safely.

+The 2D example scene works in HDRP since it uses HDRP materials and Visual Effect Graph, but the framework should work in any pipeline.

 ## Description